IgorCSilva/rails_active_admin/README.md

 end
 ```

+Run the application:
+`docker-compose up --build`

+Get inside the container:
+`docker exec -it active_admin bash`

-After install the new gem, run the installer.
+Now, run the installer:

 - If you don’t want to use Devise, run it with --skip-users:
 `rails g active_admin:install --skip-users`